GregHilston/PandoraProject/README.md

 Description: If you're like me, you have many likes on Pandora.
 As of writing this, I have over 700 thumbed up tracks.
 Pandora has made it quite difficult to get access to this data.
 I believe they hide this, so users cannot easily take their data and go to compeitors (Spotify, youtube playlist...).
 Anyways, I wrote this scipt to assist users with grabbing every track that they've thumbed up.
 Enjoy!

 How To Execute: In Google Chrome press [Ctrl + Shift + J] and in the console, copy and paste the script's source code.
-Make sure you replace number_of_thumbed_up_songs with the number of thumbed up songs you have and press enter.
-Once the script finishes, copy and paste the songs from the console output.

-Problems: The script currently takes a long time and eats a lot of memory.
-(Took over 20 minutes and 1.3 GB of RAM)
+TODO: Once all songs are visible, print out the songs in the format "title - artist" to the console.